h1sib/my-ideas-as-a-beginner-/README.md

 # my-ideas-as-a-beginner-
-I'm new to coding.I'm learning the languages and trying create something everyday
+I'm new to coding.I'm learning the languages and trying to create something everyday